A guide to cell phone insurance

 One of the big drawbacks about purchasing cell phone insurance is that you won't receive a new phone if your claim is approved, and your old device is beyond repair.
 Instead, you'll be sent a 'refurbished', pre-owned device that may not even be the same model as your previous phone.

-Look around the internet and you'll find plenty of stories of dissatisfied customers unhappy with having their broken phones replaced with faulty devices, or phones that simply don't match the quality of the customer's original.
 Most of the terms and conditions for insurance state that replacement equipment will be the same or a 'comparable model with similar features' as your unusable device.
-Although refurbished phones are supposedly quality tested and in full working order, consider whether you'd be satisfied with what is essentially a second-hand replacement, or if you wouldn't feel cheated to have your high-end smartphone swapped for an older or inferior model.
+Although refurbished phones are supposedly quality tested and in full working order, consider whether you'd be satisfied with what is essentially a second-hand replacement.

 Next, you'll need to consider the likelihood of ever actually making a claim anyway.
-If you're someone who is prone to losing or damaging your phone (and there are those among us who seem to be cursed in that area), work in a high-risk environment, or live in an area susceptible to break-ins, then insurance may be worth considering.
-Similarly, if you have small children who love playing with your phone, there's a higher chance it may end up dropped on the ground or submerged in the toilet.
-But, if you're the type who is meticulous about their possessions and not accident prone, insurance could well be just a waste of money.
+If you're someone who is prone to losing or damaging your phone, work in a high-risk environment, have small children, or live in an area susceptible to break-ins, then insurance may be worth considering.

 News by Topic